CognitiveNeuroLab/Oddball_experiments/README.md

 ```
 This paradigm also has a behavioral part where every particpant should do 1 block of each SOA after they are all done with the passive part.
 Both parts have eyetracking.

+When testing the timing of this paradigm **we found that there is 0ms between the onset of any stimulus and the trigger**. in the "code_std" event in the scenario we delay the trigger by 7ms so they happen at the same time.

 Created by [Douwe Horsthuis](https://github.com/DouweHorsthuis) and [Ana Francisco](https://github.com/anafrancisco)

 ## Auditory oddball